helloSystem/hello/README.md

 I have ideas, do you have the time and motivation to implement them?
 Be sure to contact me.

+Here is what we need help with: [Issues flagged with help-wanted](https://github.com/search?q=org%3AhelloSystem+is%3Aissue+is%3Aopen+label%3A%22help+wanted%22), and of course other contributions are also welcome.

+Maybe you'd like to look into one of these: [Issues flagged with good-first-issue](https://github.com/search?q=org%3AhelloSystem+is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22&type=).

 ## Experimental Live ISO

 https://github.com/helloSystem/ISO/ (untested experimental pre-alpha continuous builds)